mkrevuelta/CppMoveBase64/Doc/Motivation.md

 C++ and the Standard Library have evolved a lot recently.
 The ecosystem is growing faster and faster.
 Though, some of the main principles of C++ (best performance, general purpose, wildly varied platforms) prevent it from having a frozen, universally compatible ABI.
 Other languages sacrifice performance (and more) in exchange of a great degree of compatibility.

-In C++ you can have compatibility problems between two pieces of a program just because they have been compiled with diferent compiler versions **from the same vendor!** Of course, compiler vendors make tremendous efforts not to break the compatibility.
+In C++ you can have compatibility problems between two pieces of a program just because they have been compiled with different compiler versions **from the same vendor!** Of course, compiler vendors make tremendous efforts not to break the compatibility.
 Though, from time to time, shit happens.

 In open software the solution is relatively easy: "let the source be with you" and always compile everything with one compiler.